 The Alpha Program is an alternative educational and counseling program designed to serve 4th and 5th-grade students having difficulties in the regular classroom setting.
 Alpha assesses and addresses risk factors in the children’s environment, which contribute to their problems.

 The teachers and guidance counselors in the elementary schools make referrals to Alpha, based on knowledge of a child’s academic performance and behavior.

 Students usually remain in the program for one school year.
 Alpha staff works with each child to develop individualized participation plans, which establish both academic and behavioral goals.
 Individual and group counseling, along with academic instruction are provided to meet these goals.

-One of the many goals of the Alpha Program is assisting the student in taking responsibility for their behavior.
+One of the many goals of the Alpha Program is to assist the student in taking responsibility for their behavior.

-Positive reinforcement peer guidance and at home strategies are utilized within the Program.
+Positive reinforcement peer guidance and at-home strategies are utilized within the Program.
 If needed outside referrals may be required to meet the more specific needs of the students.
 Staff will discuss all academic and behavioral recommendations with the parents.
-No referrals will be made without prior written consent of the parent.
+No referrals will be made without the prior written consent of the parent.

 Many students experience academic difficulties prior to entering the program.
-Alpha counselors will work closely with the classroom teacher to meet specific learning styles of the student.
-Each student is pre and post tested to measure progress.
+Alpha counselors will work closely with the classroom teacher to meet the specific learning styles of the student.
+Each student is pre and post-tested to measure progress.

 The Alpha counselors are available to the students, parents and teachers throughout the year.